 What does that mean in practical terms?
 If you can make up a sequence of digits that never ends and that never runs into a pattern, then you have an irrational number.
 Sounds easy?
-Well, you try.
+Well, go ahead and give it a try.
 You can't take several small patterns and just shift them around, because that would just creata a longer pattern.
 And if you just do it randomly, how can you be sure that it is not creating a very long pattern of maybe million digits long?

-Now, you may wonder that how do you know that √2 wouldn't have a pattern in the decimal sequence?
+Now, you may wonder that how do we know that √2 doesn't have a pattern in the decimal sequence?
 Maybe the pattern is very well hidden and is really long, billions of digits?
-Even if you check it till million first digits, maybe the pattern is just longer than you were able to print the digits out with your computer?
+Even if you check the first million digits, maybe the pattern is longer than that?

 Here is where mathematical proof comes in.
-The proof that √2 is indeed irrational is usually found in college level texts, but it isn't that difficult to follow.
-It does not rely on computers at all, but instead it is a 'proof by contradiction' - if √2 WAS a rational number, then we'd get a contradiction.
+The proof that √2 is indeed irrational does not rely on computers at all but instead is a proof by contradiction: if √2 WAS a rational number, then we'd get a contradiction.
 I encourage you to let your high school students study this proof since it is very illustrative of a typical proof in mathematics and is not very hard to follow: Proof that square root of 2 is an irrational number.

-The answer to this depends on what you consider 'special'.
+The answer to this depends on what you consider "special."
 Mathematicians have proved that certain special numbers are irrational, for example Pi and e.
 The number e is the base of natural logarithms.
-It is irrational, just like Pi, and has the value 2.718281828459045235306....
+It is irrational, just like Pi, and has the approximate value 2.718281828459045235306....

 It's not easy to just "come up" with such special numbers.
-But you can easily find more irrational numbers after you've found that most square roots are irrational.
+But you can easily find more irrational numbers using most square roots.
 For example, what do you think of √2 + 1?
 Is the result of that addition a rational or an irrational number?
 How can you know?
 What about other sums where you add one irrational number and one rational number, for example √5 + 1/4?

 You can also add two irrational numbers, and the sum will be many times irrational.
 Not always though; for example, e + (−e) = 0, and 0 is rational even though both e and −e are irrational.
 Or, take 1 + √3 and 1 − √3 and add these two irrational numbers — what do you get?

-Or, multiply/divide an irrational number by a rational number, and you get an irrational number.
-For example, √7/10000 is an irrational number that is quite close to zero.
-Yet another possibility to find irrational numbers is to multiply square roots or other irrational numbers.
+If you multiply or divide an irrational number by a rational number, you get an irrational number.
+For example, √7/10000 is an irrational number.
+Yet another possibility to find irrational numbers is to multiply square roots and other irrational numbers.
 Sometimes that results in a rational number though (when?).
 Mathematicians have also studied what happens if you raise an irrational number to a rational or irrational power.

-Now comes another one of the amazing things: there are multitudes of terminating decimal numbers and multitudes of non-terminating repeating decimals, but there are EVEN MORE non-terminating non-repeating decimals, or in other words irrational numbers.
+Now comes another amazing thing: there are multitudes of terminating decimal numbers and multitudes of non-terminating repeating decimals, but there are EVEN MORE non-terminating non-repeating decimals, or in other words irrational numbers.
 That is usually shown in college level mathematics courses.
 In mathematical terms we say that the rational numbers are a countable set whereas the irrational numbers are an uncountable set.

 In other words, there are more irrational numbers than there are rational.
-Can you understand that?
-It seems like something I accept as a proven fact but that is not tangible or easily illustrated in concrete terms - often the case with these irrational numbers, which seem to elude us and yet are kind of fascinating to think about, right?
+Can you grasp that?
+It seems like something I accept as a proven fact but that is not tangible or easily illustrated in concrete terms — which is often the case with irrational numbers.
+They seem to elude us, yet are fascinating to think about.